patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

       persistentVolumeReclaimPolicy: Retain
       capacity:
         storage: 8Gi
-      hostPath:
+      nfs:
-        path: /mc-jenkins
+        path: /storage/mc-jenkins
+        server: 9.37.138.12
     ```

-3. Create Persistant Volume Claims

-   - Copy the following PV definition it a file named **mc-worspace-pvc.yaml** on the system where you sourced your kubectl environment.
+4. Copy the following PVC definition in to a a file named **mc-worspace-pvc.yaml**

     ```
    kind: PersistentVolumeClaim